Tai Chi Walking for Seniors: Easy Steps to Better Balance and More Fun!

 - Boost your core muscles to help you stand up straight.

-- Reduce joint stiffness
+- Reduce feelings of joint stiffness

-- Lessen pain with gentle movement
+- Manage discomfort through gentle movement

 5. Feel Calm and Happy